Photo Credit: Brett Hall Jones

 Beth Ruyak has worked in television and radio for over 30 years.
 An Emmy-Award winner, she has covered news, sports, science, health, arts and entertainment and worked as a reporter, anchor, producer, and writer.
 She has hosted daytime television, magazine shows, special events and live coverage, sideline-reported from 5 Olympic Games and Super Bowl XXV, traversed Europe for 3 Tour de France bicycle races (becoming the first woman television journalist to cover the event), co-hosted “The Home Show,” and guest co-hosted “Good Morning America.”
 In her current role as host of Capital Public Radio’s morning show “Insight” Beth interviews everyone in the community including artists, writers, public officials, emergency personnel, politicians, and other members of the Community.
 She has become a central figure in the region as she brings to the community through radio the stories of so many in the Sacramento Region and throughout Northern California.

-Born in the U.S to immigrant parents from China, Amy Tan rejected her mother’s expectations that she become a doctor and concert pianist.
+Amy Tan: Born in the U.S to immigrant parents from China, Amy Tan rejected her mother’s expectations that she become a doctor and concert pianist.
 She chose to write fiction instead.
 Her novels are The Joy Luck Club, The Kitchen God’s Wife, The Hundred Secret Senses, The Bonesetter’s Daughter, Saving Fish from Drowning, and The Valley of Amazement, all New York Times bestsellers.
 She is the author of two memoirs, The Opposite of Fate and Where the Past Begins, and two children’s books, The Moon Lady and Sagwa, The Chinese Siamese Cat.
 Tan served as co-producer and co-screenwriter for the film adaptation of The Joy Luck Club and was creative consultant for Sagwa, the Emmy-nominated PBS television series for children.
 She wrote the libretto for the opera based on her novel, The Bonesetter’s Daughter.
 With music composed by Stewart Wallace, the opera had its world premiere in 2008 at the San Francisco Opera.
-The 30th edition of The Joy Luck Club with a new forward by Amy Tan is expected to be released in Spring of 2019.
+The 30th edition of The Joy Luck Club with a new forward by Amy Tan was released in Spring of 2019.